 "Sounds fun!
 Let me check in with Andrew."

-And in terms of socially, the only time we need to check in with our exes about anything is if it impacts our custody schedule in any way.
+In terms of socially, the only time we need to check in with our exes about anything is if it impacts our custody schedule in any way.
 We are solitary and free.
 When you are truly on your own, there is no one you need to run anything by.
-Perhaps the ideal marriage honors this sense of independence but once you have kids with someone, its a constant battle of time-share.
+Perhaps the ideal marriage honors this sense of independence, but once you have kids with someone, it's a constant battle of time-share.

 When you parent alone, you're the only one to call out for being an asshole.
-It's hard enough making parenting mistakes (all day every day, if you're me) then to have your loved one standing just a few inches away giving you the evil "you suck at this" eye.
+It's hard enough making parenting mistakes (all day, every day — if you're me) then to have your loved one standing just a few inches away giving you the evil "you suck at this" eye.
 When you are a divorced mom, ah, this particular weight of oppression hath lifted!

 5. No power plays in the home for who does what

 We also all know this.
-When you're married it's a non-stop trading off and divvying up of parenting duties.
-What starts out as that early bonding time over "you do the diaper and I'll get the diaper bag packed, whoo hoo!" evolves into "I read books the past three nights in a row, it's your fucking turn!"
+When you're married, it's a nonstop trade-off of parenting duties.
+What starts out as that early bonding time over "You do the diaper and I'll get the diaper bag packed, woohoo!" evolves into "I read books the past three nights in a row, it's your effing turn!"

 6. We get to drop off our kids

-This refers back to me-time, to all that time we get for self-care ( I personally need hours of it weekly).
-For moms who share custody, there is always that moment during the week where we get to drop off our kids or they get picked up.
+This refers back to "me time," to all that time we get for self-care.
+(I personally need hours of it weekly.)
+For moms who share custody, there is always that moment during the week when we get to drop off our kids or they get picked up.
 It's a lovely moment.
-It signals the start of me-time.
+It signals the start of "me time."
 And if you go back to No. 1, you'll be reminded of just how good this is.

 7. We get to miss our kids

 Alas, if I sound like the crankiest bitch who should have never had kids, please forgive me.
-Because there is no greater moment in the world than when you pick them up after being at your exes.
+Because there is no greater moment in the world than when you pick them up after being at your ex's.
 You are reminded of your intense love and attachment.
 All the crap from the last fight you had has been washed away.
 You are cleansed of all the bad parenting shit because they've been away, immersed in a different world and FORGOT IT ALL.
-Yes, they forgot when they heard you mumble "you little shit" at them behind their back.
 All is good.
 All is new.
-You've missed them and they missed you and all the wrongs are magically righted from your short time away from each other.
+You've missed them and they missed you, and all the wrongs are magically righted from your short time away from each other.
 It's good.
 Real good.